eellpp/pubScratchpad/Tech/programming/java/concurrent/completable_future.md

-Here are 20 flashcards based on the document about `CompletableFuture`:
+These flashcards cover the key concepts of `CompletableFuture` as discussed in the document.

 | **Question**                                                     | **Answer**                       |
 |------------------------------------------------------------------|----------------------------------|